Docs

 ./bin/https

-as its root directory.
-It outputs a log to stdout
+current directory as its root directory.
+It outputs a log to

 How to live reload